Postdoctoral Research Associate

 - Regular communication with testing communities, policy makers, and the public to share results.

 - Writing, submitting, and publishing of scientific publications.

 - Fully remote work is possible.

 Environmental Demands: Physical requirements are those normally associated with general office work.
-All field and laboratory work are optional; duties can be adjusted to accommodate physical or health-related constraints.

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.
 Convictions are not a bar to employment.
 The University of Illinois System requires candidates selected for hire to disclose any documented finding of sexual misconduct or sexual harassment and to authorize inquiries to current and former employers regarding findings of sexual misconduct or sexual harassment.
 For more information, visit Policy on Consideration of Sexual Misconduct in Prior Employment.
 As a qualifying federal contractor, the University of Illinois System uses E-Verify to verify employment eligibility.

 University of Illinois faculty, staff and students are required to be fully vaccinated against COVID-19.
 This employment offer is contingent on your timely submission of proof of your vaccination.
 If you are not able to receive the vaccine for medical or religious reasons, you may seek approval for an exemption in accordance with applicable University processes.